erciitb/frosty-winter-2021/Episode 3 - The Final Showdown.md

 In scripts folder, you will see one more file navigator.py We have given helper code in it, you have to edit this file to complete task2

-**Note:** If ArUco shows left deirection follow right hand side wall.
+**Note:** If ArUco shows left direction follow right hand side wall.
 If ArUco shows right direction follow left hand side wall.

 If you write a code which follow, If ArUco shows left deirection turn left and if it shows right direction turn right.
 Then use final_maze2.world file.